COMP2160-Game-Development/Prac-09/README.md

 * Any changes you made to the rigidbody components or script to get it moving right.

 ### Step 4 - Better Reactions
 At the moment, there are a few problems.
-Some you've likely found are:

-* The AddForce and Impulse bumpers move down very slowly, and so the balls aren't really very reactive.
-* The Velocity bumper just keeps moving upwards.
-* The Movement bumper just behaves oddly.
-* The player can spam space bar to have the bunmper just keep moving upwards, rather than it needing to have landed first.

-Think about how you can solve these problems and do some implementations.
+Things are getting there, but feeling a bit stiff.

 Consider if you need to add an other forces to your bumpers (hint: you can have more than one force impacting an object at once, such as a downwards "extra gravity" force).
 Also consider what other flags, such as an OnGround check, you might want to do when the bumpers collide with their floors.

 By making a few changes to your code involving collisions and other forces, you should be able to create some good bumper and ball reactions.
 Ask your demonstartor if you get stuck!